Protecting Injured Fishermen And Seamen’s Rights To Maintenance And Cure Claims

 If you have been injured working at sea, consulting with a maritime lawyer experienced in maintenance and cure, Jones Act negligence, and unseaworthiness claims is just smart business.
 Your employer and the vessel owner have sophisticated lawyers, doctors, and claims adjusters all working to minimize the compensation the insurance company will have to pay you.
 Shouldn’t you also have an experienced maritime lawyer on your side to give you advice?
 Federal maritime law gives you the right to have your medical bills paid and to receive fair compensation for injuries caused by negligence and unseaworthiness.

-Contact James Beard and his partners at Trueb & Beard LLC, for a free initial consultation to discuss your legal rights and the vessel owner’s obligation to pay you maintenance and cure benefits.
+Contact James Beard and his partners at Trueb Berne & Beard, LLP, for a free initial consultation to discuss your legal rights and the vessel owner’s obligation to pay you maintenance and cure benefits.
 You can call 425-403-1900 or send us a message online.
-Trueb & Beard LLC, represents clients located throughout the country who have been injured working as a fisherman or seaman in Alaska, Washington and Oregon.
+Trueb Berne & Beard, LLP, represents clients located throughout the country who have been injured working as a fisherman or seaman in Alaska, Washington and Oregon.